Mariners vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has recorded 102 hits with 21 doubles, five triples, 21 home runs and 37 walks.
+- Carroll has put up 103 hits with 21 doubles, five triples, 21 home runs and 38 walks.
 He has driven in 57 runs with 30 stolen bases.

 Carroll Recent Games